AllTrialsUSA/FSCI2017/Transparency-advocacy-toolkit.md

 ### Take their temperature.
 * Take the temperature of the groups you want to communicate with.
 * This can be done formally (through a survey, structured interview, or focus group) or informally (a chat over coffee with a member of the group).
-* Gauge how much they understand about clinical trial transparency, what their attitudes and beliefs are, and what their concerns, interests, and motivations might be.
+* Gauge how much they understand about your issue and advocacy goal, what their attitudes and beliefs are, and what their concerns, interests, and motivations might be.

-## What do they need to know: Create an Audience Map.
+### What do they need to know: Create an Audience Map.
 * One way to organize this information is in an [Audience Map](https://docs.google.com/spreadsheets/d/16jZifh0jhVtDlAT02EkGm6XzxrZY1mhiPzGF1svhbak/edit?usp=sharing):
    * Helps you prioritize who you should talk to first
    * A living document you can update as you meet and learn from your audience, or as their engagement changes